AdnanAhad/Image-Recognition/README.md

 This project uses TensorFlow and the Object Detection API to perform object detection in images.

 ## Installation
+Don't forget to install neccessary packages like tensorflow if you have any roblem with the code jus contact below

 1. Clone the repository:
    ```bash